 The White House released a new report, “Artificial Intelligence, Automation, and the Economy” last week, focusing on the economics of AI-driven automation and the recommended policy responses.
 This long, 55-page report follows the previous report, “Preparing for the Future of Artificial Intelligence,” demonstrating the Administration’s commitment to AI.

 The oft-neglected component of the AI-discussion is the role of policy.
 Lost in the heated debate between the so-called tech-elitists and the Luddites, we forget that technology by itself does not shape the economy.
 This White House report brings about a fresh perspective to those inundated by the alarmists’ or optimists’ point of view.

 The following will summarize the report and highlight the key points.
-Note that the points presented here does not necessarily reflect my personal views.
-The summary will follow the report in the same order, so feel free refer to the actual report to dig deeper into each section.
+Note that the points presented here do not necessarily reflect my personal views.
+The summary will follow the report in the same order, so feel free to refer to the actual report to dig deeper into each section.

 AI and the Macroeconomy: Technology and Productivity Growth

 - Technology increases productivity, which generally also translates to an increase in average wages and living standards.